Visual Studio Code

 Begin by creating a Python file in your project, or opening an existing Python file.
 If this is a new file you may be prompted to select an interpreter, or if it is an existing file you can select a new interpreter using the VS Code Command Palette.

-To access the “Select Interpreter” drop down from the Command Palette, press Shift + Ctrl + P on Windows and Linux or Shift + Cmd + p on macOS and click Python: Select Interpreter.
+1. Press Shift + Ctrl + P on Windows and Linux or Shift + Cmd + P on macOS

 alt_text

-This will automatically generate a list of all of the interpreters available on your machine (including those provided by ActiveState).
+This will automatically generate a list of all of the interpreters currently available on your machine (including those provided by ActiveState).
 Click to select your preferred interpreter and begin working on your file.

 alt_text